 Located in the Fortezza da Basso area from early December through late February, you’ll find one of the largest ice skating tracks in Europe (320 meters).
 In this peaceful yet central part of the city, is the Florence Ice Village where there’s also a Christmas market with plenty of stalls and stands for you to browse.

 Don’t worry if you don’t have your own ice skates, you can rent them here.
-The rink is open daily from the first week of December until February 28th from 10-midnight.
+The rink is open daily from the first week of December until February 28th.

 Museums without a Queue & Crowd